 - Install an app that blocks blue light on your smartphone.
-These are available for iPhones and Android phones.
+These are available for both iPhones and Android models.

-- Stop watching TV and turn off any bright lights 2 hours before heading to bed.
+- Stop watching TV and turn off any bright lights two hours before heading to bed.

-However, when consumed late in the day, the stimulation of your nervous system may stop your body from naturally relaxing at night.
+However, when consumed late in the day, coffee stimulates your nervous system and may stop your body from naturally relaxing at night.

 In one study, consuming caffeine up to six hours before bed significantly worsened sleep quality (34).

-Caffeine can stay elevated in the blood for 6–8 hours.
-Therefore, drinking large amounts of coffee after 3–4 p.m. is not recommended, especially if you are caffeine sensitive or have trouble sleeping (31, 35).
+Caffeine can stay elevated in your blood for 6–8 hours.
+Therefore, drinking large amounts of coffee after 3–4 p.m. is not recommended — especially if you are sensitive to caffeine or have trouble sleeping (31, 35).

-Bottom Line: Caffeine can significantly worsen sleep quality, especially if large amounts are consumed in the late afternoon or evening.
+Summary Caffeine can significantly worsen sleep quality, especially if you drink large amounts in the late afternoon or evening.

-While short "power naps" have been proven beneficial, long or irregular napping during the day can negatively affect your sleep.
+While short power naps are beneficial, long or irregular napping during the day can negatively affect your sleep.

-In one study, participants actually ended up being more sleepy during the day after taking daytime naps (37).
+In fact, in one study, participants ended up being sleepier during the day after taking daytime naps (37).

-Another study found that while napping for 30 minutes or less can enhance daytime brain function, longer naps can negatively affect health and sleep quality (38).
+Another study noted that while napping for 30 minutes or less can enhance daytime brain function, longer naps can negatively affect health and sleep quality (38).

-However, some studies have shown that those who are used to taking regular daytime naps did not suffer from poor quality or disrupted sleep at night.
+However, some studies demonstrate that those who are used to taking regular daytime naps do not experience poor sleep quality or disrupted sleep at night.

-Bottom Line: The effects of daytime naps depend on the individual.
+Summary Long daytime naps may impair sleep quality.
 If you have trouble sleeping at night, stop napping or shorten your naps.

 Your body's circadian rhythm functions on a set loop, aligning itself with sunrise and sunset.

-Being consistent with your sleep and waking times can aid in sleep quality in the long-term (42).
+Being consistent with your sleep and waking times can aid long-term sleep quality (42).

-One study found those who had irregular sleeping patterns and went to bed late on the weekends reported poor sleep (43).
+One study noted that participants who had irregular sleeping patterns and went to bed late on the weekends reported poor sleep (43).

-If you struggle with sleep, try to get in a habit of waking up and going to bed at a similar time each day and night.
+If you struggle with sleep, try to get in the habit of waking up and going to bed at similar times.
 After several weeks, you may not even need an alarm.

-Bottom Line: Try to get into a regular sleep/wake cycle, especially on the weekends.
+Summary Try to get into a regular sleep/wake cycle — especially on the weekends.
 If possible, try to wake up naturally at a similar time every day.

-Melatonin is a key sleep hormone that signals your brain when it's time to relax and head to bed (46).
+Melatonin is a key sleep hormone that tells your brain when it's time to relax and head to bed (46).

-In one study, 2 mg of melatonin before bed improved sleep quality and energy the next day, and helped people fall asleep faster.
-Another study found half the participants fell asleep faster and had a 15% improvement in sleep quality (48, 49).
+In one study, 2 mg of melatonin before bed improved sleep quality and energy the next day and helped people fall asleep faster.
+In another study, half of the group fell asleep faster and had a 15% improvement in sleep quality (48, 49).